kinnearjc/DiceRoller/README.md

 # DiceRoller

 This is my dice roller app.

+In order to utilize the app as it stands, download and install the apk file found in the same folder as this ReadMe on your android device.

 As it stands it has the following features:

 -buttons to roll die of the following types: d4, d6, d8, d10, d%(100), d12, and d20